 It’s fairytale, unique and sucks you in faster than you can spit yourself out in 24 hours.
 Yet for those curious to stay at the UNESCO World Heritage Site a bit longer, you can not only live locally and leisurely walk the historical centre, but also experience a whole other world waiting below it.

 Nearly one year after my Medieval Days Festival fun (an annual celebration of the country’s legacy), I returned to the Republic of San Marino, after travelling a route that took me from Bologna to Forlimpopoli.
 I wanted to dig even further on this tiny country and return to a place that I consider to be one of my homes at heart I have scattered globally.

 I know my way around and I call some local people friends, this time being able to enjoy catch-ups over great meals and nights out.
 I also like to pretend I’m on ‘you shall pass’ terms with the Palace Guards.

-I always stay with the wonderful Fabrizio of Balsimelli 12, whose old stonemason family home passed down through generations is more than just another B&B (the upstairs bedroom with the cool balcony is mine by the way and you can stay there), and for the local pink sparking wine, Briza.
+I always stay with the wonderful Fabrizio of Balsimelli 12, whose old stonemason family home passed down through generations is more than just another B&B (the upstairs bedroom with the cool balcony is mine by the way and you can stay there), and for the local pink sparkling wine, Briza.

-More importantly, I know I will always find something new in San Marino when I return each time, despite its small 61 square kilometer size.
+More importantly, I know I will always find something new in San Marino when I return each time, despite its small 61 square kilometre size.
 Its claim of being “small enough to be big” is well worth the challenge of further exploration.